b3llyfish/fate-of-byzantium/README.md

 * Moderate
 * Minor
 * Off

+### Administrative China
+What government China should have if 'All Under Heaven' is missing

+* Administrative (default)
+* Default

+### Administrative Korea
+What government Korea should have if 'All Under Heaven' is missing

+* Administrative (default)
+* Default

+### Administrative Japan
+What government Japan should have if 'All Under Heaven' is missing

+* Administrative (default)
+* Default

 ## Compatibility
 There are a bunch of overrides (populists, rum, governor efficiency, etc...) made by this mod.
 It is unlikely to cause